dockerland/dex/docs/HOWTO.md

 ## containerize your application

-The process is no different than providing a regular Dockerfile for your application, except that
+The process is no different than providing a regular Dockerfile for your application, with the following exceptions:
 * dex uses _labels_ to specify runtime behavior and runtime version
 * dex uses a runtime script to execute your image (for consistency and convenience)